PH2M/logistic/README.md

 This file does not contain any data.
 ```
 I have seen this issue because I was trying to import a product attribute which had a code in camel case, ie `MyAttribute`.
 Replace it by `my_attribute`.
+It can also happen if your data has a bad format, ie you're trying to import an array as value.

 Special thanks
 --------------